What is relevant work experience?

-Follow these rules to make sure your resume formatting is correct:
+Follow these guidelines to make sure your work experience is formatted correctly:

 - Company name